hashgraph/hedera-mirror-node/docs/configuration.md

 so, instead use single quotes, or escape the double quotes used with the `startsWith()` method.

 Once the SpEL expression is read, it is first parsed, which only checks for very gross level problems.
-A failure here will prevent the Importer from starting up:
+A failure here will also prevent the Importer from starting up:

 ```
 2023-10-05T20:26:23.899Z ERROR main o.s.b.d.LoggingFailureAnalysisReporter